Warren Buffett is Selling off His Stocks this 2020 – The Reasons for His Action are Shocking

 There is probably no stock investor who doesn’t know of Warren Buffett and his success story investing in stocks.
 If you do know him, then you know that his recent selling spree is weird and the reason for it is even weirder.
 Welcome to my channel, home of all things stock investment, money management, lifestyle choices, and financial freedom.

-Before we go any further, find the subscribe button and hit it and this way you always stay up to date with my postings.
+Before we go any further, subscribe to my newsletter and you will always stay up to date with my blog posts.
 If you have any comment or question on Buffett, let me know down in the comment section, and I will do my best to answer.
-While you’re there, please click on the like button and be sure to share.
+While you’re there, you can also share this blog with your friend to spread the word.
 If you want to get into the game of stock investment, watch my video ‘The beginners guide to stock investment 2020‘.

 Let’s get back to the topic of today.
 Today the question on our lips is why is Buffett selling this 2020?
 If you don’t know Buffett’s story, then you can check out my post ‘How Buffett made his money.’